How should agencies decide which staff get sent to Cannes 4 A News Comment Template Website Article Header

 At Brash, we’re often invited to charity and industry events across Europe and the Middle East, and it’s important to show our commitment and of course respect.
 Depending on the location, we send people from that city, or the ones closest to the project/client.
 Such charity events are a must for our team, but my advice is ‘sit on your hands’ – or else you end up spending lots of cash on the auction and the following few weeks begging the FD to settle your expenses.

-Hannah Wiersma, operations manager, UXUS
+Hannah Wiersma, operations manager, FutureBrand UXUS

 We have a budget in place for each person at Uxus, giving staff members the opportunity to attend various events.
 This leaves the initiative with the team, meaning if they spot an event that would be beneficial they can make the decision to attend themselves, paid for by us.
 There are also special events in which we pick people depending on their amazing work as we want them to have special recognition.